AdobeDocs/analytics-platform.en/help/stitching/b2b-account-stitching.md

 ### Result

-This example shows how B2B account stitching updates your experience event data with missing person identifiers and missing and incorrect account identifiers, based on the person-to-account mapping dataset you have provided as input.
+This example shows how B2B account stitching updates your experience event data with missing person identifiers or missing and incorrect account identifiers, based on the person-to-account mapping dataset you have provided as input.

 ## Prerequisites